RapidCoders/Coding-Practice/DAY_68/README.md

-# Q.1 Write a function that takes two strings as input and alternates their characters to form a new string.
+# Q.1 Write a function that takes a string as input and returns a compressed version of the string where consecutive repeated characters are replaced by the character followed by the count of repetitions.
 ```
 Input: "abcd", "123"
 Expected Output: "a1b2c3d"